changx03/optimizing-web-apps-webpack/NOTE.md

   publicPath: '/dist/', // backslash `/` must include at both side
   watchContentBase: true, // watch files served by the contentBase
   // hot: true // use with HotModuleReplacementPlugin
-  hotOnly: true // hot load the module but prevent refresh the page }
+  hotOnly: true, // hot load the module but prevent refresh the page
+  overlay: true // show error on top of the page
+}
 ```